Shraneid/Shraneid/README.md

 - 🌱 I’m currently finishing my double degree master at ESILV (french engineering school) - EMLV (french business school) I'll get a master in Computer Science and another in Corporate Finance

-- 👯 I’m actually an Amazon intern and will graduate in July 2021
+- 👯 Currently interning at Amazon, I will graduate from both schools in July 2021

 <!--
 **Shraneid/Shraneid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.